summary

 The <summary> element is only valid as the first child of a <details> element.
 Using it elsewhere has no special behavior or semantics.

-The summary element receives careful styling to ensure touch-friendly sizing and clear visual feedback.
+The summary element receives careful styling to ensure touch-friendly sizing, consistent chevron indicators, and clear keyboard focus.

 Key Styling Features